 - a.
 Job seeker services, including: - (1) Customer support to enable individuals with barriers to employment to navigate among multiple services, - (2) Training programs for displaced homemakers and for individuals training for nontraditional occupations, and - (3) Work support activities for low-wage workers. - b.
-Employer services, including: - (1) Customized screening and referral of individuals in career and training services to employers; and - (2) Customized employment-related services to employers, employer associations, or other organization on a fee-for-service basis, in addition to labor exchange services available to employers under the Wagner-Peyser Act; and - (3) Activities to provide business services and strategies. - c.
-Coordination activities, including: - (1) Employment and training activities in coordination with child support enforcement and child support services; - (2) Employment and training activities in coordination with cooperative extension programs carried out by the U.S. Department of Agriculture; - (3) Employment and training activities to facilitate remote access to services provided through a one-stop delivery system, including facilitating access through the use of technology;
+Employer services, including: - (1) Customized screening and referral of individuals in career and training services to employers; and - (2) Customized employment-related services to employers, employer associations, or other organization on a fee-for-service basis, in addition to labor exchange services available to employers under the Wagner-Peyser Act; and

-- (4) Improving coordination with economic development activities to promote entrepreneurial skills training and microenterprise services; - (5) Improving linkages with small employers; - (6) Strengthening linkages with unemployment insurance programs; - (7) Improving coordination of activities for individuals with disabilities; and - (8) Improving coordination with other federal agency supported workforce development initiatives. - d.
-Implementing pay-for-performance contract strategies for training services. - e.
+- (3) Activities to provide business services and strategies. - c.
+Coordination activities, including: - (1) Employment and training activities in coordination with child support enforcement and child support services; - (2) Employment and training activities in coordination with cooperative extension programs carried out by the US Department of Agriculture; - (3) Employment and training activities to facilitate remote access to services provided through a one-stop delivery system, including facilitating access through the use of technology; - (4) Improving coordination with economic development activities to promote entrepreneurial skills training and microenterprise services; - (5) Improving linkages with small employers; - (6) Strengthening linkages with unemployment insurance programs; - (7) Improving coordination of activities for individuals with disabilities; and - (8) Improving coordination with other federal agency supported workforce development initiatives. - d.
+Implementing PFP contract strategies for training services.
+PFP contract strategies include only the activities listed in the definition of PFP contracting strategies at WIOA Section 3(47), such as payments for performance outcomes and independent validation of results. - e.
 Technical assistance for AJCs, partners, and eligible training providers on the provision of services to individuals with disabilities. - f.
 Activities for setting self-sufficiency standards for the provision of career and training services. - g.
 Implementing promising services to workers and businesses. - h.
-Supportive services, including needs related payments. - i.
+Supportive services, including needs related payments.

+i.
 Locating transitional jobs, which are time-limited work experiences that are subsidized and are in the public, private, or nonprofit sectors.
-They are for individuals with barriers to employment who are chronically unemployed or who have an inconsistent work history and are combined with comprehensive career and supportive services.
-(Section 134(d)(5)(A), WIOA, 128 Stat.
+They are for individuals with barriers to employment who are chronically unemployed or who have an inconsistent work history and are combined with comprehensive career and supportive services (Section 134(d)(5)(A), WIOA, 128 Stat.
 1537).